mmirudeea/website/website/lab/04/index.md

 #### How to wire an RGB LED

-The buzzer on the development board is connected a pin in the J9 block.
+The buzzer on the development board is connected to a pin in the J9 block.

 ![board_buzzer](./images/board_buzzer.png)